Skip to content

 If you remember from Level 1, an investor has to put cash as collateral before they can write a put contract.
 In Level 4, an investor can write put options WITHOUT putting cash as collateral.
 This is called writing naked puts (or naked put options).

-Writing naked calls and puts require access to a margin account from the broker.
+Writing naked calls and puts requires access to a margin account from the broker.
 While writing covered calls and cash-secured puts, there is a cap on losses an investor can make, writing naked calls and naked puts can theoretically run into INFINITE losses.
 Understandably, writing naked calls and puts are made available in Options Trading Level 4 to seasoned investors only.

 Conclusion on Options Trading Levels